yiliaomsft/app-service-quickstart-docker-images/wordpress-alpine-php/0.3/README.md

 Choose either one option to updated your files :

 There is a tradeoff between file server stability and file persistence .
-##### OPTION 1 :
 Since we are using local storage for better stability for the web app , you will not get file persistence.
 In this case , we recommend to follow these steps to update WordPress Core  or a theme or a Plugins version :
 1. Fork the repo https://github.com/azureappserviceoss/wordpress-azure
 2. Clone your repo locally and make sure to use ONLY linux-appservice branch
 3. Download the latest version of WordPress , plugin or theme being used locally